Vickde/Assignments/ReadMe.md

-# Week taks 4
+# Week
-Design a reponsive website
+how to use git and git hub